What does our marriage tell the world about God?

 Being “Equally Yoked”

-What does this mean for a Christian marriage?
-If a man and a woman want to marry, one of the first questions that should be asked is whether or not both of them are committed to following Christ and his teachings.
-If not, the Bible calls this being “unequally yoked,” which is a bad idea.
-Oxen were paired in a yoke to pull heavy loads.
-Unless they pulled together, things did not work well.
-Unless a husband and wife are on the same team spiritually, the marriage is headed for trouble.
+What does being equally yoked mean for a Christian marriage?
+If a man and a woman want to wed, one of the first questions that should be asked is whether or not both are believers and committed to following Christ and his teachings.
+If not, the Bible calls this dissimilar pairing being “unequally yoked”.
+Oxen are paired in a yoke to pull heavy loads.
+Unless they pull together, things do not work well.
+Unless a husband and wife are on the same team spiritually and in other ways, the marriage is likely headed for trouble.

 Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?
 15 What harmony can there be between Christ and the devil?
 How can a believer be a partner with an unbeliever?
 2 Corinthians 6:14-15 (NLT)

-Marriage is the ultimate sharing of life, and if both parties are not unified in their dedication as disciples, it will be frustrating down the road.
-It is not recommended to marry someone who is not committed to following Christ.
+Marriage is the ultimate sharing of life, and requires both the husband and wife to be unified in their dedication as disciples.
+Otherwise, frustration may be experienced down the road.
+The Bible warns against marrying someone who is not a committed follower of Christ.

-However, if both partners are committed to serving the Lord, they have a basis for building a strong, lasting, and fulfilling marriage.
+However, if both partners desire to serve the Lord, they have a good basis for building a strong, lasting, and fulfilling marriage.
 The things that make a good disciple also make a good spouse.

-This is because both will be committed to three things.
+This is because disciples will be committed to the following three things.

 1. Putting Christ’s teachings into practice.
-This means they will love truth, practice the “Golden Rule,” be quick to forgive, honest, patient, faithful, etc., which are character qualities pursued by those who are Christ’s followers and which the Holy Spirit develops within us.
+This means we will love truth, practice the “Golden Rule,” be quick to forgive, honest, patient, faithful, etc., which are character qualities which the Holy Spirit develops within us.

 3. Living in the fear of the Lord.
 The fear of the Lord constrains us from pursuing foolish and self-centered agendas that would violate the marriage covenant and Christ’s teachings.